paolo-projects/rowerplus-stm32/README.md

 The A3144 I purchased is, unwillingly, a latching sensor, meaning that the switch changes its state when a field of a certain polarity is over a certain treshold, and then keeps this state even if the field drops.
 The switch state changes again when a field of opposite polarity gets detected, and so on.
-To account for this behavior I flipped two of the four magnets, and now I have it in this configuration: NSNS (supposing the first one is North polarity).
+In other words, the sensor changes its state every time a magnetic field of polarity opposite from the last one gets above the treshold.
+To account for this behavior I flipped two of the four magnets, and now I have them in this configuration: NSNS (supposing the first one is North polarity).

 The angular velocity values measured from the hall sensor have a lot of noise.
 To remove the noise, an average filter is applied to the measurements.
 Here you can see the difference: